manuGil/online-core/docs/source/systems-model.rst

    The evacuation model of ITC                   \
    ======================================    =======================

-The **implementation logic** of a model refers to two groups of approaches: *deductive* approaches and *inductive* approaches.
+The |ltb| `Implementation logic`_ of a model refers to two groups of approaches: *deductive* approaches and *inductive* approaches.
 To explain the difference between those groups, we will use an example from education.
 The concepts 'deductive' and 'inductive' can also be applied to learning and teaching.
 In a *deductive approach,* the teacher presents students a new concept, explains how it works, and then makes the students  to practice using the concept.
 In an *inductive approach,* the teacher presents students many examples that show how the concept is used; the students should 'notice and realise', by way of the examples, how the concept works [CT22020]_.